StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 This Julia project uses Turing as the underlying mcmc implementation.
 A companion project ( [SR2StanPluto.jl](https://github.com/StatisticalRethinkingJulia/SR2StanPluto.jl) ) uses Stan.

-**Note: A new version (v5.0.0) is under development.
-This is a breaking version.
-Probably safe to stick with tagged version 4.0.3 until then.**

 ## Installation

 To (locally) reproduce and use this project, do the following: